smithfarm/obs_scm_demo/README.md

 ## What about PRs?

-With OBS_SCM workflows, Github actions, and possibly other (relatively complicated) stuff, it might be possible to build CI pipelines, automatically trigger builds of WIP branches, show the build results in github's PR interface, etc. We won't be doing any of that here.
+With OBS workflows, Github actions, and possibly other (relatively complicated) stuff, it might be possible to build CI pipelines, automatically trigger builds of WIP branches, show the build results in github's PR interface, etc. We won't be doing any of that here.

 What we will be doing is to set up our project so that every push to the main branch in github causes a webhook to fire, and this webhook will trigger a new